 The event is a significant one in ESCP’s overall calendar and one that really allows students to expand their network by connecting with their peers.
 It serves as an invaluable bonding experience for participants, helping to foster connection.

-In September 2021, the 13th edition of the ESCP Regatta saw 28 boats – with 295 participants representing 32 different nationalities – sailing by the beautiful Italian shores of Ischia.
+In September 2022, the 14th edition of the ESCP Regatta saw nearly 40 yachts – more than 300 participants representing 34 different nationalities – sailing by the beautiful Italian shores of Ischia in the Gulf of Naples, Italy.

 The Junior Enterprise Association Helps Students Put Business Knowledge into Practice